doncruse/twitears-app/README.md

 ## Background

-You might think of your @replies as being more like dinner conversation when you have other friends seated at the same table.
+You might think of your @replies as a dinner conversation with other friends seated at the same table.
 Twitter assumes that, if you follow two friends, you might be interested in hearing a conversation between the two of them.

-So, when you send an @reply, Twitter shows the message to the people who follow both you and the person you are messaging.
+So, when you send an @reply, Twitter shows the message to the people who follow *both* you and the person you are messaging.

 An @reply is a useful way for a group to communicate, but it's not a private message.
 It still appears on your profile page and in search results.